5 Best Powerlifting Shoes in 2023

 Although powerlifting shoes are not technically necessary for lifting, they can have a big impact on lifters' performance.
 Powerlifting footwear is created to enhance stability, support, and traction during lifts, assisting lifters in maintaining perfect form and avoiding harm.

 Powerlifting shoes offer a strong foundation for lifts, lowering the possibility of slipping or sliding during difficult lifts.
 The feet's ability to roll inward or outward can be reduced thanks to the flat or heeled sole.
-By minimizing the energy lost through shoe compression, the firmer sole of powerlifting shoes can also help generate more power during lifts.
+By minimising the energy lost through shoe compression, the firmer sole of powerlifting shoes can also help generate more power during lifts.

 So, while lifting without powerlifting shoes is doable, we don’t recommend it.
 Wearing a dedicated lifting shoe can improve your performance and reduce your risk of injury.